jhu-idc/derivative-ms/README.md

 * Test coverage: there are no tests (eep)
 * Tesseract and pdftotext handlers are not well-exercised and may contain bugs
 * Debugging statements and files (e.g. capture of cli stderr) abound
+* Specify active handlers by key on the command line